Importance: Assessment of tactile perception is foundational for addressing aspects of occupational performance.

 Settings: Homes, schools, and therapy practices across the United States.

-Participants: The sample contained typically developing children (n = 150) and children with sensory integration concerns (n = 84); all participated voluntarily.
+Participants: Children ages 3 to 12 yr: typically developing (n = 174) and those with sensory integration concerns (n = 153).

 Outcomes and Measures: Rasch analyses to evaluate construct validity; analysis of covariance to evaluate group differences.